Frogs and Toads of Oklahoma

 The Mexican Spadefoot Toad has no boss between its eyes and has a round spade on its rear feet.

 The Eastern Narrow Mouthed Frog is found on the eastern edge of the state.
 It has a dark belly and often has a broad line down its back.

-The Western Narrow Mouthed Toad is found in the middle of the state.
+The Great Plains Narrow Mouthed Toad is found in the middle of the state.
 It has a light, unmarked belly and has no patterns and a few spots on its back.